 - Memorial Day: honors those who lost their lives in the military service of our country.

-- Veterans Day: honors those that have served in the military.
+- Veterans Day: honors those who have served in the military.

 - Armed Forces Day: honors those serving.